hhkit/cpp.property/README.md

 * MSVC fails to link when default constructing a value without arguments.
   This is due to an abuse in the language where the this pointer is passed in during aggregate initialization, which MSVC does not invoke when no arguments are provided.
-To fix this issue, simply call the constructor by using an empty pair of braces.
+To fix this issue, a default constructor must be defined (note: without using `= default`) in the class.

   ```cpp
   int main()